IGAWorksDev/ng2-homeworks/docs/components/tab.md

         <works-tab-title>
         <!--
         If you want to display the title as HTML, This could be help.
-        The content inside in this tag will be displayed instead title attribute value of works-tab-item -->
+        The content inside in this tag will be displayed instead title attribute value of works-tab-item.
+        -->
         </works-tab-title>
     </works-tab-item>